Kaska-1M

 The Kaska-1M is a combined-arms bulletproof Kevlar helmet, developed and manufactured by the Ukrainian company NPP TEMP-3000 LLC.

+They are offered for export by Spetstechnoexport.

 History

 In the 1990s, work on creating new models of protective helmets was not a priority for the newly-independent Ukraine due to a significant surplus of Soviet-made steel helmets, such as SSh-68, SSh-60 and SSh-40, which exceeded the needs of the Armed Forces of Ukraine.
 As a result, only in 1997 was a document drafted and approved establishing general requirements for protective helmets. — GSTU 78-41-004-97 "Helmets for protection against bullets.
 General technical conditions."

 The development of a protective helmet made of para-aramid material was started by "TEMP-3000" in the mid-1990s and completed in the 2000s, when the company mastered the technology for the production of a composite bulletproof helmet made of polymer-coated Ultra-high-molecular-weight polyethylene.
 Later, using computer simulation, several prototypes of the helmet were made, which were submitted for shooting tests.
 The reference sample of the tested variant of the bulletproof helmet (which was later called "Kaska-1M") withstood five hits of bullets of the 9 × 19 mm "Parabellum" cartridge, fired from a distance of 5 meters.

 In 2010, the Ukrspecexport included the "Kaska-1" helmet in the catalog of products offered for export by the defense industry of Ukraine.

 Before the war in Donbas in the spring of 2014, the Ukrainian armed forces did not have any Kaska-1M helmets.
 After the outbreak of hostilities, the needs of the Ukrainian army for personal protective equipment increased.
 In the first half of 2014, the Ministry of Defense of Ukraine concluded a series of contracts for the supply of Kaska-1M helmets for the Armed Forces of Ukraine (according to official data from the Ministry of Defense of Ukraine, in the period up to 6 June 2014, 10,000 helmets were ordered for the Ukrainian Ground Forces at a price of 2,800 hryvnia per unit) and began to be delivered to the troops.